-There are several options for handling your 401(k) rollover in Jefferson County, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+There are a few different ways to handle your 401(k) rollover in Jefferson County, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Jefferson County, MO.

-If you have over $5,000 invested in your 401(k), many Jefferson County, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Jefferson County, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many residents of Jefferson County, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many people in Jefferson County, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds at some point in the future.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds whenever you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be a hassle to manage several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move savings from a previousemployer’s 401(k).
-If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account used to move savings from an old employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the funds there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, you maintain your tax status with the money you have contributed.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+Once you turn 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can access the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Savings deposited into Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can access the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can start an IRA account with many banks or any brokerage firm in Jefferson County, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can start an IRA account with many banks or any brokerage firm in Jefferson County, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.

 4. Cash Out.